webzakimbo/bcome-read-the-docs/docs/source/registry/registry-examples.rst

      defaults:
        build: "master"

 When declaring a method hook to an external script, Bcome will append an environment variable named ``bcome_context`` to the command.
-This allows you to link your external script to the namespace context in which it was called.
+This allows you to link your external script to the node context in which it was called.

-The namespace context
+The node context
 ^^^^^^^^^^^^^^^^^^^^^

 If you invoked the method hook above as follows: